Derkino/Rappelz-Fetcher/README.md

 3. Be sure you have Node-JS installed on the Host

 4. Go to the Cloned repository folder, then edit your creditential into the .env file

+### Please, before reporting anything, be sure your env is valid, and all required PORT are opened in the firewall

 ### Example of .env